 Collision With an Animal, What to do?

 The BCSPCA advises that you should contact their cruelty hotline at 1-855-622-7722 or local animal control so that someone may be dispatched to assist the animal.
-While the BCSPCA does not provide animal control services in all communities in BC, our Call Centre operators do have access to animal control agency numbers throughout BC and may be able to provide some assistance albeit over the telephone.
+While the BCSPCA does not provide animal control services in all communities in BC, their call centre operators do have access to animal control agency numbers throughout BC and may be able to provide some assistance albeit over the telephone.

 The Ministry of the Environment advises that it is a legal requirement to notify them of the killing or wounding of most larger wildlife.
 The report may be made through the Conservation Officer Service's Report All Poachers and Polluters line at 1-877-952-7277.